MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Deploy three or more virtual machines across [availability zones](/azure/availability-zones/az-overview) to achieve datacenter-level fault tolerance.
   - If you're deploying commercial off-the-shelf software, consult the software vendor and test adequately before deploying the software into production.

-- For workloads that can't be deployed across availability zones, use [flexible virtual machine scale sets](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-orchestration-modes#scale-sets-with-flexible-orchestration) that contain three or more VMs.
-Use [manage fault domains in scale sets](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-manage-fault-domains) to configure the right number of fault domains.
+- For workloads that you can't deploy across availability zones, use [flexible virtual machine scale sets](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-orchestration-modes#scale-sets-with-flexible-orchestration) that contain three or more VMs.
+For more information on how to configure the correct number of fault domains, see [manage fault domains in scale sets](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-manage-fault-domains).

 - Prioritize the use of Virtual Machine Scale Sets for scalability and zone redundancy.
 This point is particularly important for workloads that have varying loads.
 For example, if the number of active users or requests per second is a varying load.